opencast/opencast/docs/guides/developer/docs/develop/development-tips.md

 * [Opencast development: Watch and reload modules](https://asciinema.org/a/348132)

 The updated bundles are only available in the currently running Karaf instance.
-To create a Opencast version that has this changes permanently, you have to run `mvn clean install` in the the assemblies directory again.
+To create a Opencast version that has this changes permanently, you have to run `./mvnw clean install` in the the assemblies directory again.
 Your current instance will be deleted by the new assembly!

 In several cases the `bundle:watch` can bring Karaf in an unstable condition, as dependencies between bundles will not